-The origins of EarthCheck date back to 1997 when the Australian government created the Sustainable Tourism Cooperative Research Centre (STCRC) in order to produce science based research about sustainability in the travel industry.
+The origins of EarthCheck certification date back to 1997 when the Australian government created the Sustainable Tourism Cooperative Research Centre (STCRC) in order to produce science-based research about sustainability in the travel industry.
 In the ensuing decade, the STCRC focused on helping tourism businesses and organizations benchmark and enhance their triple bottom line first for the Green Globe certification and then under its own brand, EarthCheck.

-Today, “more than 6 million consumers a week are touched by an EarthCheck certified product” according to the EarthCheck website as there are specialized products for:
+Today, “more than 6 million consumers a week are touched by an EarthCheck certified product” according to their website as there are specialized products for: